TEST 2: Verifying The 12 Volt Start Signal

 - How To Bench Test A Starter Motor (Step By Step) (at: easyautodiagnostics.com).

 CASE 2: Your multimeter registered 5 Volts or more.
-This result tells you that a voltage drop does exist in the wire (and it's not a good thing).
+This result confirms that the starter's battery wire has corrosion or a false-contact issue (and it's not a good thing).

-This voltage drop will prevent the battery's total amperage output from reaching the starter motor.
+The issue causing the voltage drop in the wire will prevent the battery's total amperage output from reaching the starter motor.

 You'll need to thoroughly clean both ends of the battery positive (+) cable to solve this problem.